Will coronavirus affect food supply? First problem: A possible shortage of workers

 The United Farm Workers union said hygiene practices and worker protection are hardly uniform across California crops and fields.

-“Historically, farmworkers are so used to not having health care they just put up with being sick,” said Armando Elenes, secretary-treasurer of the United Farm Workers.
+“Historically, farmworkers are so used to not having healthcare they just put up with being sick,” said Armando Elenes, secretary-treasurer of the United Farm Workers.
 “They’re going to go to work, and on the way to work, they’ll be in a car with four, five or six workers.
 So ‘social distancing’?
 Forget that.”

 Workers seeking information from employers are not getting it, while they are bombarded with rumors on social media, Elenes said.
 They also report being asked for doctors’ notes or facing ridicule for asking for any of the 24 hours of paid sick leave mandated by law, Elenes said.